Jeysen34/FairyMander/FIT_Website.md

 We plan to make our algorithm accessible and easy to use by implementing a GUI that will provide a visual
 representation of our proposed voting districts.

+(The image to be included is the packing_cracking_example.png)

+The initial concept for this project was provided by our sponsor, in the form of a <link>Capstone project proposal</link>
+Here is the link to the capstone project proposal: https://www.ceias.nau.edu/cs/CS_Capstone/Projects/S24/BeroB_VotingDistricts_v01.pdf

 ## Requirements